srittau/dbupgrade/README.md

 }
 ```

-`success` is `true` if all scripts were applied successfully or no scripts
+The `success` key is `true` if all scripts were applied successfully or if no
-were to be applied.
-In this case, the `failedScript` key is not defined.
+scripts needed to be applied.
+In this case, the `failedScript` key is not
-The `appliedScripts` key is always defined.
-In case no scripts were applied,
+included.
+The `appliedScripts` key is always present and contains an array
-it's an empty array.
+of applied scripts.
+If no scripts were applied, this array is empty.